-While there are constantly changes in the various laws regarding compliance, every healthcare organization needs to have a department or management members that follow the requirements.
+While there are constantly changes in the various laws regarding compliance, every healthcare organization needs to have a department or management members that follow the requirements and provides compliance training.
 Lack of compliance can result in fines and fees that can potentially shut a healthcare provider down and ignorance of the laws is not an acceptable excuse.

 Each healthcare organization needs to confirm with their own state guidelines regarding compliance, however, there are blanket federal laws that govern compliance adherence that compliment state laws: